Basic Statistics with R

 A random variable called T variable is defined in terms of the above mentioned Z and U variables as,

-\(~~~~~~~\small{T = \dfrac{Z}{ \sqrt{\dfrac{U}{n+m-2}} } }~~~~\) follows a t distribution with (n+m-2) degrees of freedom.
+\(~~~~~~~\small{T = \dfrac{Z}{ \sqrt{\dfrac{U}{n+m-2}} } }~~~~\) that follows a t distribution with (n+m-2) degrees of freedom.

 Substituting the expressions for U and Z into the above expression of the t variable, we get,

-\(\small{ T = \dfrac{\overline{X} - \overline{Y} - (\mu_X - \mu_Y)}{\sqrt{\left[\dfrac{(n-1)S_X^2 + (m-1)S_Y^2}{n-m-2}\right] \left[\dfrac{1}{n} + \dfrac{1}{m}\right] } } ~~ = ~~ \dfrac{\overline{X} - \overline{Y} - (\mu_X - \mu_Y)}{S_p \sqrt{\left[\dfrac{1}{n} + \dfrac{1}{m}\right]}} }\)
+\(\small{ T = \dfrac{\overline{X} - \overline{Y} - (\mu_X - \mu_Y)}{\sqrt{\left[\dfrac{(n-1)S_X^2 + (m-1)S_Y^2}{n+m-2}\right] \left[\dfrac{1}{n} + \dfrac{1}{m}\right] } } ~~ = ~~ \dfrac{\overline{X} - \overline{Y} - (\mu_X - \mu_Y)}{S_p \sqrt{\left[\dfrac{1}{n} + \dfrac{1}{m}\right]}} }\)

 where the pooled standard deviation \(\small{S_p}\) is defined as, \(~~~\small{S_p = \sqrt{\dfrac{(n-1)S_X^2 + (m-1)S_Y^2}{n+m-2} } }\)

-Once we have this expression for t variable following t distribution with n+m-2 degrees of freedom, we can identify a value \(\small{t = t_{\alpha/2}}\) such that the probability(ie., area under symmetric curve) above \(\small{t_{\alpha/2}}\) and below -\(\small{t_{\alpha/2}}\) sums to a \(\small{\alpha }\).
+Once we have this expression for t variable following t distribution with n+m-2 degrees of freedom, we can identify a value \(\small{t = t_{\alpha/2}}\) for given sample sizes n and m such that the probability(ie., area under symmetric curve) above \(\small{t_{\alpha/2}}\) and below -\(\small{t_{\alpha/2}}\) sums to a \(\small{\alpha }\).
 We write this as,

 \(\small{P(~~-t_{\alpha/2}(n+m-2)~~ \leq ~~T ~~\leq~~ t_{\alpha/2}(n+m-2)~~)~~ = ~~1 - \alpha }\)